2016–17 FC Basel season

-The 2016–17 FC Basel season is the 124th season in club history and the club's 22nd consecutive season in the top flight of Swiss football.
+The 2016–17 FC Basel season was the 124th edition in club history and the club's 22nd consecutive season in the top flight of Swiss football.
 Basel are the reigning Swiss Super League champions.
 They prepared their season with various warm-up matches against teams from Germany, Russia and France as well as from Switzerland.
 The 2016–17 Swiss Super League season started on the week-end 23/24 July, the last round was played on 2 June 2017.
 Basel started with a home game against Sion.

 Basel were qualified for the 2016–17 UEFA Champions League in the Group stage.
 The draw was held on 25 August 2016, at the Grimaldi Forum in Monaco.
 Basel were drawn into Group A along with Paris Saint-Germain, Arsenal and Ludogorets Razgrad.
 The first game was at home against Razgrad on 13 September and the last being the home game against Arsenal on 6 December.

 The draw for the first round of the 2016–17 Swiss Cup was held on 1 July 2016.
 The Super- and Challenge League clubs were seeded and could not be drawn against each other.
 The lower division teams were granted home game advantage.
 The first round was played on the week-end 13/14 August 2016.
 The final was played in Stade de Genève on 25 May 2017.